 - What tank contractors need to know about the new UST rules (t-u1-20)

 - UST rulemaking: Adopted Permanent Rules Relating to Underground Storage Tanks (ust-rule1-11)

-USTs which contain petroleum or hazardous materials are subject to the MPCA’s design and operating rules for USTs.
+USTs that contain petroleum or hazardous substances are subject to the MPCA’s design and operating rules for USTs.
 Tank appurtenances such as piping and dispensers are also covered.
 Definitions in the rules are found at Minnesota Rules, Chapter 7150.0030.

 Some types of USTs are exempt from the regulations:

 - Tanks with capacity of 110 gallons or less

 - Farm and residential tanks with capacity of 1,100 gallons or less, storing motor fuel for non-commercial purposes